-This version of the 1100GTO, 1100GTO-AE and 1100GTO-AEL Manual was prepared for the production run of mounts that began shipping in November of 2013.
+This version of the 1100GTO, 1100GTO-AE and 1100GTO-AEL Manual was prepared for the production run of mounts that began shipping in June of 2016.
 There are a few feature differences between the encoder and non-encoder versions of the mounts that warrant special attention and connection procedures.
 Whereas some division of context is provided within this manual, these differences will primarily be addressed in the separate AP AE Utility CD that is provided with the 1100GTO-AE and 1100GTO-AEL mounts.

 You should also note that this manual is actually one component of a three document system.
-A keypad manual applies to all mounts, detailing the keypad's many features and extensively explains its operation.
+If you choose to purchase the optional Keypad, then you'll receive its manual.
+The Keypad Manual applies to all mounts, detailing the keypad's many features and extensively explains its operation.
 The third manual is the GTO Servo Motor Drive System.
-Like the Keypad Manual, the GTO Manual is universal to all mounts that use the Astro-Physics GTO Servo Motor Drive System with the GTOCP3 Servo Control Box.
+Like the Keypad Manual, the GTO Manual is universal to all mounts that use the Astro-Physics GTO Servo Motor Drive System with the GTOCP4 Servo Control Box.
 This 1100GTO, 1100GTO-AE and 1100GTO-AEL manual, on the other hand, will cover the 1100GTO's mechanical features and physical operations.